 The UK's largest brewer said today (20 February) that it will look to extract GBP50m (US$97.4m) in cost savings from the business over the next three years.

 The cost cuts come as S&N posted a 7% rise in revenue for the year to 31 December.
 Operating profit, meanwhile, reached GBP535m, an increase of 10.1%.

 Chief executive Tony Froggatt said: "(The cost cuts) will be achieved by maximising efficiencies across production and distribution facilities and through streamlining our back office activities."
 Further details were not disclosed.

-Turning to its full-year figures, S&N today said that branded sales across the group last year rose 8.9%.
-In the UK, S&N said it increased its market share, but warned that the introduction of a smoking ban in the country this year will hit profits by around GBP10m.
+Looing at its results from 2006, S&N said branded sales across the group rose 8.9%.
+In the UK, S&N said it increased its market share, but warned that the introduction of a smoking ban in the country this year will hit its profits by around GBP10m.

 S&N's international division, including operations in Portugal, France and Finland, delivered growth for the company's key brands, although operating profit slid by 1.1% to GBP178m.
 Sales in France, meanwhile, were hit to the tune of GBP10m following disruption caused by the introduction of a new on-trade sales team.